gounthar/learning-2024-devops/docs/src/overview/README.md

 * Virtualization basics (virtualbox or vmware)

 ## Introduction

-Embark on a transformative journey into the world of DevOps with our comprehensive course!
+Unlock the power of DevOps with our comprehensive course!

-🚀 Delve into the heart of DevOps methodologies, starting with an immersive exploration of its core principles and the pivotal role it plays in modern software development.
+🚀 Explore the core principles of DevOps and its pivotal role in modern software development.

-From mastering virtualization and containerization techniques 📦, creating robust CI/CD pipelines 🛠️, to navigating the intricate landscape of cloud infrastructure with VMs, Kubernetes, Cloud Run, and Serverless technologies ☁️, this course equips you with indispensable skills.
+From mastering virtualization and containerization 📦, creating robust continuous integration and delivery pipelines 🛠️, to navigating cloud infrastructure with virtual machines, Kubernetes, Cloud Run, and serverless technologies ☁️, this course equips you with essential skills.

-Uncover the power of provisioning tools like Ansible and Terraform for seamless infrastructure management, while demystifying orchestration with hands-on experience using Rancher UI.
+Learn to leverage provisioning tools like Ansible and Terraform for efficient infrastructure management, while gaining hands-on experience with orchestration using the Rancher UI.

-Engage in practical exercises, real-world case studies, and immersive learning, gaining the technical prowess needed to thrive in the dynamic DevOps landscape.
-Elevate your expertise and become a proficient DevOps practitioner, ready to drive efficiency, collaboration, and innovation in software development environments! 🌟
+Through practical exercises, real-world case studies, and immersive learning, you'll acquire the technical expertise needed to excel in the dynamic DevOps landscape.
+Enhance your skills and become a proficient DevOps professional, driving efficiency, collaboration, and innovation in software development environments! 🌟

 ### What is DevOps ?